-The components of our cost of testing services are laboratory expenses, sample collection expenses, compensation expense, license fees and royalties, depreciation and amortization, other expenses such as equipment and laboratory supplies, and allocations of facility and information technology expenses.
+The components of the Company's cost of testing services are laboratory expenses, sample collection expenses, compensation expense, license fees and royalties, depreciation and amortization, other expenses such as equipment and laboratory supplies, and allocations of facility and information technology expenses.
 Costs associated with performing tests are expensed as the test is processed regardless of whether and when revenue is recognized with respect to that test.
+Cost of testing revenue for the year ended December 31, 2020 included a \$1.1 million write-down of supplies for the expiration of reagents due to an anticipated decline in volumes resulting from the COVID-19 pandemic.